kitarp29/kitarp29/README.md

 🚀 Collaborating with the Web Properties team to build microservices in Go and actively maintaining CI pipelines on GitLab.

 2. #### CI/CD Engineer at Mercari, Inc.
-Implemented infrastructure changes using Terraform files, migrated CI pipelines from CircleCI to self-hosted Github runners on GKE Clusters, automated migration processes, and developed management scripts while working on internal Golang microservices.

 3. #### Software Engineer at HackerRank
-Created microservices in Golang, hosted them on a Kubernetes Cluster, tested them with AWS Lambda, upgraded languages (runtimes), enabled additional coding languages for Hackerrank questions, and worked with various relational databases such as MySQL, PostgreSQL, tsql, and Oracle DB.

 4. #### Github Extern at GitHub
-Contributed to LitmusChaos, an open-source CNCF Incubation Project, by controlling and monitoring Chaos Operations on Kubernetes clusters and developing Golang modules for interacting with any Kubernetes cluster.

 5. #### Site Reliability Engineer at JUSPAY
-Learned Kubernetes, Docker, AWS, and various DevOps tools, developed dashboards to track employee usage of IT resources, implemented security measures using AWS WAF, and contributed to a 45% reduction in traffic on the Load Balancer.

 ## Skills 🚀